 At its September 13 weekly meeting Florham Park Rotary welcomed Cheryl Ricci-Francione, Executive Director of the Greater NJ Chapter of the Alzheimer's Association, based in Florham Park.
 The presentation was as informative as it was sobering, and addressed a serious problem and the efforts to solve it - on both an international and local basis.
 Ms. Ricci-Francione was welcomed by (from left) George Gregor, Rich Tierney, and Peter Nicolas, who introduced the guest speaker.

 On October 1, at the Brooklake Elemen-tary School, Florham Park Rotary gifted twelve Xterra Spin Bikes.
-At right (from left) Peter Nicolas, Rotary Sergeant-at-Arms; Brooklake Elementary School Principal, Thomas Connolly; Brooklake Physical Ed Teacher, Jennifer Gilligan; Florham Park Rotary President, George Gregor; and Florham Park Superin-tendent of Schools, Dr. Steven Caponegro.
+At left (from left) Peter Nicolas, Rotary Sergeant-at-Arms; Brooklake Elementary School Principal, Thomas Connolly; Brooklake Physical Ed Teacher, Jennifer Gilligan; Florham Park Rotary President, George Gregor; and Florham Park Superin-tendent of Schools, Dr. Steven Caponegro.
 These bikes will be available to all students in Grades 3 through 5, and especially to special-needs students at the School.